Have you considered the environmental impact of meals?

 Thirty two million tons of plastic waste were generated in 2011.
 Notoriously, the take-out containers used at restaurants are plastic and styrofoam.
 We might think of plastics as recyclable, but this is only the case if someone properly separates the various recyclables.
 Otherwise they wind in a landfill even though we placed them in the blue recycle container.

 Do you get a bit uncomfortable after visiting the restroom and discovering no soap in the dispenser?
 That's essentially the feeling I have when a restaurant packs a bag full of non-consumable items with my meal.
 Years ago, after purchasing a burger, salad and a drink at McDonald's, I found myself stuffing an entire tray full of trash into the waste bin.
 There was a plastic bowl for the salad with a plastic lid, a cardboard box for the burger and the paper that wrapped it.
 The fries came in a small cardboard box.
 The beverage cup had a lid and straw.
-There were napkins, condiments, salad dressing and disposable utensils.
+There were napkins, condiments, salad dressing packets and disposable utensils in their own plastic bag.
 Conversely, the waste at Hamburger Habit was mostly paper and fit compactly within the French fry container.
-Had I made either meal at home, my utensils would have been washed with even less waste.
+Had I made either meal at home, my utensils would have been non-disposable ones with even less waste.

 It would be nice to begin a Pinterest board with photos of the amount of waste materials restaurants require customers to dispose of after a meal.
 Photos can be similar to the first on in this post.
 Let me know in the comment section below if you're interested in being added as a pinner.